-Critical to addressing this goal is ensuring behavioral health services, supportive services, and rental assistance are provided through culturally specific and equitable services.
-An emphasis on elevating the voices and experiences and prioritizing applications/services to specific communities will ensure these efforts support Bellevue's diverse populations, many of whom have been disproportionately impacted and historically underserved: people of color, LGBTQ population, people with disabilities, older adults and youth.
+Critical to addressing this goal is ensuring behavioral health services and housing-supportive services are provided through culturally specific and equitable programs.
+An emphasis on elevating the voices and experiences and prioritizing applications/services to specific communities will ensure these efforts support Bellevue's diverse populations, many of whom have been disproportionately impacted and historically underserved, including people of color, the LGBTQ population, people with disabilities, older adults, and youth.
 Culturally specific services consider the relevant norms, values, and expectations of that community with a goal to enhance access to resources, services, and safety for those communities.
-As part of providing equitable and culturally responsive services, it is critical that organizations contracted to provide these services and programs continue to proactively evaluate their eligibility and programming in order to reduce barriers for our most marginalized populations and consequently, enhance access of this funding to serve our historically underserved communities.
+As part of providing equitable and culturally specific services, it is critical that organizations contracted to provide these services and programs continue to proactively evaluate their eligibility and programming to reduce barriers for our most marginalized populations and consequently, enhance access of this funding to serve our historically underserved communities.